Seeking a new direction

 He had several short-term work experiences, but none which had sustained him long-term.

-It was clear from to his Employment Consultant Mark he had a strong ability to interact and engage with people and enjoyed social work environments.
+It was clear to his Employment Consultant Mark he had a strong ability to interact and engage with people and enjoyed social work environments.

 “When I first met Nicholas, he didn’t know what would suit him” Mark said.